me9hanics/wikidata-SparQL-data-collection/README.md

     Maison Van Gogh, between 1879-1880

-<br>We could also get all this information by writing our SparQL query.
+<br>We can get all this information by writing SparQL queries, which is what the library does under the hood.
 Let's see an example of a SparQL query, which we can run with the `sparql_query` function:

   ```sparql
     person_name = "Vincent van Gogh"